Kipok/NeMo-Skills/docs/openmathinstruct2/dataset.md

     ++check_both_ways=True
 ```

-Note that this command doesn't require GPUs, so it's best to run in CPU partition or download data and run it locally.
+Note that this command doesn't require GPUs, so it's best to run in a CPU partition or download data and run it locally.
 Alternatively you can always modify the command to host the model yourself.